 Checkin-Report-Filters.png

-For example, if you want to see Leah's stats for reviewing her direct reports' Check-ins, you would search for Leah's name.
-You can also search for Leah's direct reports or Leah's hierarchy if you want to see the reviewing stats for people who report up to Leah.
+For example, to see how Leah is reviewing her direct reports’ Check-ins, simply search for Leah by name.
+You can also view stats for Leah’s direct reports or her full hierarchy to understand how her broader team is performing with reviews.

 Direct-Reports-Filter.png